icpc/ccs-specs/readme.md

 - Added `coach` as a supported [account](json_format#accounts) type.
 - Added `desktop` and `webcam` as known [file reference](json_format#file-reference) tags.
+- Added `removed_intervals` to the [contest state](json_format#contest-state)
+  object, allowing time intervals to be marked as disregarded for scoring purposes.
+Intervals must be non-overlapping and sorted by start time.
+- Removed `contest_time` from [judgements](json_format#judgements) and
+  [runs](json_format#runs), as these values are not meaningful for scoring and would require unnecessary resending of objects when removed intervals change.

 ## References